 - Geoscience education is important in related fields, including civil and environmental engineering, environmental studies, agricultural sciences, atmospheric and ocean sciences, life sciences, materials research, homeland security and emergency services, medicine, law, and public administration.

 - Geoscience also plays an increasing role in disciplines such as public health and economics, fields that have not traditionally relied on geoscience expertise but that recognize the dependence of a healthy society on our soils, rocks, and water.

 - Field and laboratory activities that are essential to geoscience education provide spatial and observational skills not only to geoscientists but also to professionals in a range of related careers.

 - Undergraduate research experience as part of a geoscience education program provides a strong foundation in the scientific method and enhances the student’s ability and desire to continue in a geoscience career.

 Societal and Public Policy Aspects of Earth-Science Education

-As the challenges facing Earth increase in magnitude and urgency, there will be a pressing need for science-based decisions to maintain the well-being of citizens, sustainability of vital resources, and the economic security of all nations.
-Geoscientists play an important role in helping solve these problems through innovative research, public awareness, and interdisciplinary work with specialists in other fields.
+As the challenges facing our planet increase in magnitude and urgency, there will be a pressing need for science-based decisions to maintain the well-being of citizens, sustainability of vital resources, and the economic security of all nations.
+Geoscientists play an important role in helping to solve these problems through innovative research, public communication, and interdisciplinary work with specialists in other fields.
 GSA supports strong and increasing public investment in geoscience education by government.
 Current public investment in geoscience education is insufficient to meet future demands for skilled geoscientists.
-State and federal governments have a responsibility to increase funding for Earth-science education to ensure that the necessary expertise exists in the future.
+State and federal governments have a responsibility to increase funding for earth-science education to ensure that the necessary expertise exists in the future.
 Higher institution geoscience education is crucial for workforce development in key fields that face a significant shortage of highly qualified geologists ready for employment:

 Opportunities for GSA and GSA Members to Help Implement Recommendations